yourlabs/cli2/docs/client.rst

-Before yielding items, paginator will call the callback for every item in asyncio.gather, causing an extra async request to the status URL of the object and set ``self.status``, this will cause a lot of requests, you might want to set :py:attr:`~cli2.client.Client.semaphore` to limit concurrent requests.
+Before yielding items, paginator will call the callback for every item in asyncio.gather, causing an extra async request to the status URL of the object and set ``self.status``, this will cause a lot of requests, you might want to set :py:attr:`~cclient.Client.semaphore` to limit concurrent requests.

 API
 ===

-.. automodule:: cli2.client
+.. automodule:: cclient
    :members:

 .. _Example CLI: